airbnb/polyglot.js/README.md

         ✓ should interpolate
         ✓ should interpolate the same placeholder multiple times ✓ should allow you to supply default values
-        ◦ should return the non-interpolated key if not initialized with allowMissing     ✓ should return the non-interpolated key if not initialized with allowMissing and translation not found
-        ◦ should return an interpolated key if initialized with allowMissing and trans    ✓ should return an interpolated key if initialized with allowMissing and translation not found
-        ✓ should support nested phrase objects
+        ✓ should return the non-interpolated key if not initialized with allowMissing and translation not found ✓ should return an interpolated key if initialized with allowMissing and translation not found ✓ should return the translation even if it is an empty string ✓ should return the default value even if it is an empty string ✓ should support nested phrase objects

       pluralize